RING! Your alarm goes off.

 Stop resisting change management.
 Just as smacking the snooze bar on your alarm soon defeats the purpose of setting an alarm, stop throwing roadblocks in the way of change management unless, like hitting the snooze bar too many times, you expect the same result.

-Change management, like project management, is not a process.
-Change management is a promise.
+Change management, like project management, is not a process, but a promise.

 So many projects fail because they fail to factor in the ability for stakeholders to adapt.
 Change management plans to manage ability to adapt, but not as a secondary or tertiary objective, the plan to adapt is a primary objective; as well as a primary project risk

-After all change management is not about what’s in it for you, change management is about what’s in it for them.
+After all change management is not about what’s in it for you, but what’s in it for them.
 Unlike an alarm clock, you can not exhibit gross indifference to change management and expect people to snap into line.

 Stop hitting the snooze bar on change management then blaming change management for your failure to wake up.